John Cage: Visual art, writings, and other activities

 In the 1980s, Cage participated in the Mountain Lake Workshop, an experimental art symposium directed by Virginia Tech professor Ray Kass in southwestern Virginia.
 There, he produced a series of collaborative visual works that extended his interest in chance operations, including large-scale watercolor and print projects.
 Beginning in 1983, he worked with watercolors using methods such as controlled pours, chance-derived grids, and painting around stones with brushes made from feathers, techniques that emphasized indeterminacy within a structured process.
 The workshops allowed Cage to apply his musical concepts to visual art, and this period became a notable part of his late visual art practice.
 It is documented in The Mountain Lake Symposium and Workshop: Art in Locale (2018).

-The only film Cage produced was one of the Number Pieces, One^{11}, commissioned by composer and film director Henning Lohner who worked with Cage to produce and direct the 90-minute monochrome film.
+The only film Cage produced was one of the Number Pieces, One^{11}, commissioned by composer and film director Henning Lohner, who worked with Cage to produce and direct the 90-minute monochrome film.
 It was completed only weeks before his death in 1992.
 One^{11} consists entirely of images of chance-determined play of electric light.
-It premiered in Cologne, Germany, on September 19, 1992, accompanied by the live performance of the orchestra piece 103.
+It premiered in Cologne on September 19, 1992, accompanied by a live performance of the orchestra piece 103.

 Throughout his adult life, Cage was also active as lecturer and writer.
 Some of his lectures were included in several books he published, the first of which was Silence: Lectures and Writings (1961).
 Silence included not only simple lectures, but also texts executed in experimental layouts, and works such as Lecture on Nothing (1949), which were composed in rhythmic structures.
 Subsequent books also featured different types of content, from lectures on music to poetry—Cage's mesostics.

 Cage was also an avid amateur mycologist.
-In the fall of 1969, he gave a lecture on the subject of edible mushrooms at the University of California, Davis as part of his "Music in Dialogue" course.
+In the fall of 1969, he gave a lecture on the subject of edible mushrooms at the University of California, Davis, as part of his "Music in Dialogue" course.
 He co-founded the New York Mycological Society with four friends, and his mycology collection is presently housed by the Special Collections department of the McHenry Library at the University of California, Santa Cruz.